 Starting skiers and snowboarders can safely take on the challenge of Kyukamura Myoko's gentle slopes running no more than 16 degrees.
 The ski slopes are close to the lodging facilities, so skiers can conveniently return to their room for a break.
 Here skiers can enjoy skiing at their own pace.

-One of the best ways to improve your skiing or boarding—and get a lot more out of the sports—is by taking lessons at one of Myoko's ski schools.
+One of the best ways to improve your skiing or boarding - and get a lot more out of the sports - is by taking lessons at one of Myoko's ski schools.
 Three local schools have English-speaking staff, with programs covering everything from children's lessons, group and private lessons, skiing, snowboarding and Telemark skiing, to backcountry tours and hiking.

 Yodel Ski School

 The Yodel Snow School was established in 1960, so we have been introducing the joy of snow sports in this magnificent natural setting for half a century.
-We offer professional training in skiing and snowboarding, and can introduce you to powder and backcountry skiing and boarding, as well as provide snowshoe tours into the quiet areas outside the ski runs.
+We offer professional training in skiing and snowboarding and can introduce you to powder and backcountry skiing and boarding, as well as provide snowshoe tours into the quiet areas outside the ski runs.
 Our highly qualified, professional instructors will guide you around the many, highly varied ski runs, and help you develop your skills and increase your enjoyment.
 Open our door, and friendly smiles will always greet you!

 Myoko Backcountry Ski School and Guide Center

 Founded in 1987, Myoko Backcountry Ski School (MBSS) was the first ski school in the country accredited by the Telemark Association of Japan (TAJ), the official certification body.
 Today the school continues to provide Telemark ski education for all levels, from beginners to advanced, in Japanese and English.
 The MBSS Guide Center's experienced, trained guides, several of whom are bilingual, are experts in safe, exciting backcountry tours in the remarkable Myoko peaks.
 All have advanced avalanche, mountaineering and first aid training.
 We provide a regular series of tours weekly for many levels of skiers, snow hiking (excellent even for non-skiers), backcountry training and educational courses, and more.
-We want to work with you to create the tour that meets your interests and abilities!
+We want to work with you to create a tour that meets your interests and abilities!